Open access publishing of research requires that:

 Publishing open access requires the same caution as publishing commercially.
 You need to verify the reputation of the publisher and their existing publications.
 Once you publish with them, their reputation is linked to yours.

 Journal articles are the most common form of scholarly publications.
-You can find a number of tools to assess journals under the Journals tab of the Research Impact LibGuide.
+You can find a number of tools to assess journals under the Journals tab of the Find yourself: Research metrics LibGuide.

 Look at the About and Contact pages on the publisher’s website